-This Administrative Procedure Manual is developed by the NHI to serve as a tool in the proper administration of the Primary Care Provider (PCP) clinic with the ultimate objective of delivering a high standard of quality in health care and service.
-The manual provides the PCP with the minimum administrative requirements set by the NHI.
-The PCP administration will follow these procedures but is free to set in place further systems that will assist or enhance its administration, ensuring that these systems are cost effective, efficient and not detrimental or inconvenient to the customer.
-NHI reserves the right to modify these procedures and will inform all providers of any such changes.
-Where possible any changes will be done with prior consultation with the relevant parties.
+This Administrative Procedure Manual is developed by the MOH in partnership with NHI to serve as a tool in the proper administration of NHI contracted MOH Primary Care Provider (PCP) clinics with the ultimate objective of delivering a high standard of quality in health care and service.
+The manual provides the PCP with the minimum administrative requirements set by the NHI as well as the policies defined by MOH.
+The PCP administration will follow these procedures but is free to set in place further systems that will assist or enhance its administration, ensuring that or as long as these systems are cost effective, efficient and not detrimental or inconvenient to the customer.
+NHI and MOH in consultation, reserves the right to modify these procedures and will inform all MOH/NHI providers of any such changes.